TOSCA

 # ... see the relationship_templates section below

-Every entity in TOSCA (including Nodes, Relationships, Artifacts and Data) has a declared type and custom type hierarchies can be defined in the Service Template.
+Every entity in TOSCA (including Nodes, Relationships, Artifacts and Data) has a declared type. custom type hierarchies can be defined in the Service Template.

 Types declare the required properties, default definitions, and interface operations for an entity.
 Each type of entity has can have its own section in the service template, for example, node_types